Tsunami signs and alerting

 Tsunami sirens

-Tsunami sirens and their strobe lights are a strong signal to seek more information.
-When there is a tsunami warning the siren will sound intermittently.
-The strobe light will flicker throughout the event, from beginning to end.
+Tsunami sirens are a strong signal to seek more information.
+When there is a tsunami warning the siren will sound intermittently followed by a voice warning message.

 What do they sound like?

-Tsunami sirens don't necessarily mean you need to evacuate the area right away or even at all.
+Tsunami sirens don't necessarily mean you need to evacuate the area right away or even at all, unless the warning message specifically says to evacuate immediately.
 They do mean you need to find out what the level of threat is.
 You can do this by turning on the TV or radio or visiting one of the websites below if you hear a siren.

 Unofficial or informal warnings